zopefoundation/Zope/docs/zope2book/SearchingZCatalog.rst

 FieldedTextIndex
 ~~~~~~~~~~~~~~~~

-FieldTextIndex is a new index type that is not (yet) a standard
+FieldedTextIndex is a new index type that is not (yet) a standard
 part of Zope, but is a separate product that can be installed
 and used with a standard catalog.